Designations Congruent with Things: Chapter 22

 Hermann represses a sigh.

-As he crosses the space that separates them, Hermann attempts to wholly ignore every apologetic cue that Newton is trying to non-verbally communicate.
-Alas, he cannot say he is successful in this mental campaign.
+As he crosses the space that separates them, Hermann attempts to wholly ignore every apologetic cue that Newton attempts to nonverbally communicate.
+Alas, he can’t say he’s successful.
 In fact, he finds himself too relieved to even maintain the dignity of internal mendacity regarding his planned verbal excoriation of his colleague.

-He is certain that no one has the requisite willpower to carry out premeditated vituperation when faced with a pathetically disheveled version of Dr. Geiszler.
+He’s certain no one has the requisite willpower to carry out premeditated vituperation when faced with a pathetically disheveled version of Dr. Geiszler.

-Hermann weaves through mostly empty tables, ignoring the quiet but intent interest of nearly everyone in the entire diner.
-Experience indicates that anyone who does not recognize one of them singly will recognize them as a set, and Newton looks particularly and spectacularly consistent with his public image at the moment, right down to his demonic hair and his consumed expression.
+Hermann weaves through mostly empty tables, ignoring the quiet interest of everyone in the entire diner.
+Experience indicates that anyone who doesn’t recognize one of them singly will recognize them as a set, and Newton looks particularly and spectacularly consistent with his public image at the moment, right down to his demonic hair and his consumed expression.

-Hermann is certain that literally every person in this diner knows exactly who they are.
+Hermann’s certain that every person in this diner knows exactly who they are.

 “Not,” Hermann says, dropping onto the stool next to him, “a word.”